sdsc-hpc-training-org/notebook-examples/README.md

-#  SDSC Jupyter Notebooks Collection
+#  SDSC notebooks-exapmles Collection

-**Last Updated:   04/20/2024**
+## Update Notes:

-Note: The contents of this repository have been archived.
+## 04/20/2024: The contents of this repository have been archived.

-## Updated notebooks can be found here: https://github.com/sdsc-hpc-training-dev/notebook-examples-expanse/tree/main
+## 04/20/2024: Updated notebooks can be found here: https://github.com/sdsc-hpc-training-dev/notebook-examples-expanse/tree/main